apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Clients.md

 ---
 {% include variables.html %}

-# Client Registration - OpenID Connect Authentication
+# Clients - OpenID Connect Authentication

 Clients can be registered with CAS in the following ways.